Richland restaurant vandalized before drag brunch event

-A Richland restaurant was vandalized before a drag brunch Sunday morning, the latest incident in a national trend of anti-drag rhetoric.
+A Richland restaurant was vandalized before a drag brunch Sunday morning as efforts to restrict drag performances escalate nationwide.

 Drag show supporters say the events create safe, fun spaces for people in the LGBTQ+ community and beyond, while opponents characterize them as “grooming” children.